topjohnwu/Magisk/docs/applets.md

                         (load from live policies if not specified) --save <outfile>      save policies to <outfile>

+One policy statement should be treated as one parameter;
-Policy statements should be enclosed by quotes in command-line;
+this means a full policy statement should be enclosed in quotes;
-the whole statement should be treated as a single parameter.
+multiple policy statements can be provided in a single command

 The statements has a format of "<action> [args...]"
 Use '*' in args to represent every possible match.